-The first phase, a brick building at the southwest corner of Corydon and Daly Street (formerly John Street), was designed by architect Samuel Hooper and built between 1907 and 1908, at a cost of about $35,000, for the Bell Telephone Company.
-The firm was purchased the following year by Manitoba Government Telephones (later Manitoba Telephone System) and the building opened in 1909.
+The first phase was designed by architect Samuel Hooper and built between 1907 and 1908, at a cost of about $35,000, for the Bell Telephone Company.
+The firm’s infrastructure in Manitoba was purchased the following year by Manitoba Government Telephones (later Manitoba Telephone System) and the building opened in 1909.
 Alterations to the building in 1922 were designed by John Hamilton Gordon Russell.
-Originally a two-storey building, a third storey was added later due to increased demand, at a cost of about $15,000.
+Originally a two-storey building, a third storey was added in 1929 due to increased demand, at a cost of about $15,000.

 The third phase on the extreme west end, designed by the architectural firm of Pratt Lindgren and Associates, was constructed between 1963 and 1964 by the firm of Wallace and Aikins.

 “Fort Rouge exchange,” Winnipeg Tribune, 26 February 1909, page 7.